Masters of Mechanical Ventilation

 The Society of Mechanical Ventilation is honored to present those clinicians’ with the Society’s

-“Masters of Ventilation Award”
+“Masters of Ventilation Award” Hall Of Fame

-based on their career achievements and leadership in the field of Mechanical Ventilation
+Based on their career achievements and leadership in the field of Mechanical Ventilation

 Professor Gary Nieman is a distinguished figure in the realm of medical science, renowned for his groundbreaking contributions to the field of acute respiratory distress syndrome (ARDS) and ventilator-induced lung injury (VILI) research and his dedication to advancing critical care medicine.
 With a career spanning five decades, his work has not only significantly enhanced our understanding of ARDS and VILI but has also paved the way for novel therapeutic approaches.
 These treatments include the use of a modified tetracycline (CMT-3) to treat ARDS and the Time Controlled Adaptive Ventilation (TCAV) method to set and adjust the airway pressure release ventilation (APRV) mode to minimize VILI.
 He has over 170 peer-reviewed publications, 5 patents, and has been continually grant-funded for almost three decades.
 As a respected educator and researcher, Professor Nieman’s influence extends far beyond the confines of the laboratory, leaving an indelible mark on the landscape of modern medicine.